comperical/MirrorEncode/README.md

 	a probability model for the next character.
 If your model is good, you will get short codelengths,
 	if not, you might end up actually *inflating* the size of the file.
-As you can probably see, this subproblem is incredibly open-ended:
+As you can probably see, this problem is incredibly open-ended:
 	a general, optimal solution to the problem of modeling would be the equivalent of a godlike artificial intelligence.